ApiLogicServer/ApiLogicProject/readme.md

 * __Frameworks: too slow -__ _multi-endpoint APIs_ and _multi-page apps_ would require _weeks_ in frameworks such as Flask or Django

-* __Low Code Tools: no backend automation, proprietary IDEs__ - great for building UIs, but no backend business logic (often nearly half the system), and often do not leverage existing tools such as VSCode or PyCharm.
+* __Low Code Tools: no backend automation, proprietary IDEs__ - great for building UIs, but no backend business logic (often nearly half the system), and often do not leverage existing tools (VSCode, PyCharm, etc).

 &nbsp;